data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 We meet four times a year.

->Our next session is likely to be November/December, date TBC.
+> Our next session will be on Tuesday 6th December.

 The organisers are based in Leeds and Cardiff, and the group is open to all civil servants in the UK.
 To [stay in the loop](#stay-in-the-loop), please join the #ethics channel on the [cross-government Data Science Slack workspace](https://govdatascience.slack.com)- you’ll need a public sector email address to join.
 Feel free to run one of the sessions at your own organisation too.
 All resources are included in this repo.